kamalakshi14/Agile-Methodology/section_1.md

 | header  | title |
 | header  | title |

-Use a footnote to provide information.^[https://iimskills.com/]
+Use a footnote to provide information.^[This is a sample footnote]